Being a manager of a creative team requires you to have excellent listening skills, respect for your team members and an openness to new ideas.

 Try using different scenarios for your vision and get feedback from your team on what they feel would be the best scenario for the most effective way to realize your vision.
 This can often enable a greater sense of ownership.

 You need to be inspirational.
-Make everyone feel that they are key to making some amazing thing happen.
+Make everyone feel that they are key to making some amazing things happen.

 All should feel like they have a sense of purpose and have a part to play towards achieving your end goal.
 This is very important.
 If team members are unclear on what is expected of them it is unlikely that your particular project or projects will gain any traction.